An Auditors Checklist: Prepare a WHS internal audit for your business

 - Do your inductions of new staff including work health and safety procedures?

-This is a very basic list of points that Business and Compliance Managers can take into account when reviewing their workplace health and safety procedures internally.
+This is a basic list of points that Business and Compliance Managers can consider when reviewing their workplace health and safety procedures internally.
+Depending on the individual workplace, or the industry, more may need to be done.

 If your business is subject to external WHS audits, it is important to remember that you will be marked against criteria that at times can be very strict and require a lot of documentation to back up the evidence that specific tasks have been performed throughout the life of the business.